 But this doesn’t mean it should be used on every image for a few reasons: disk space, processing time, and workflow.

 My normal XE-2 RAW filesize is 25mb.
 Enhance Details creates a DNG file of 70-90mb.
 Let’s call it 75mb to make the math easy.
-Basically, each enhanced image will take up four times the disk space (you will be keeping your original raw).
+Basically, each enhanced image will take up 3x additional disk space (you will be keeping your original raw).

-Based on the current cost of hard drives, I calculate the added cost of an enhanced image to be about a penny or less!
+Based on the current cost of hard drives, the added cost of an enhanced image is negligible.

-On my older computer it takes about a minute to create an enhanced image.
+On my older computer it takes a minute or two to create an enhanced image.
 That sounds terrible, but wait.
 Newer computers with dedicated graphic cards are taking under ten seconds per image, sometimes under five seconds!

 If you’re not using one of these cards now, there is probably one in your future; Adobe is now solidly leveraging their capabilities in the development module.